Quieter than other Oral-B brushes, the iO9 cleans the teeth really well.

 This is much faster than the majority of electric toothbrushes.
 Most existing Oral-B brushes take 12-16 hours and Sonicare models can take up to 24.

-The power cord is approx 4ft (1.2 meters) in length and supports 100-240V.
+The power cord is approx 4ft (1.2 meters) in length.

 Once the battery is empty, the motor stops; it will need at least a 5-minute charge for one use.